Nuitka/Nuitka/CONTRIBUTING.md

 If you want to post a problem/bug, to help us understand and resolve your issue please check that you have provided the information below:

-*  Nuitka version, full Python version and Platform (Windows, OSX, Linux ...)
+*  Nuitka version, full Python version and platform (Windows, OSX, Linux ...)
-*  How did you install Nuitka and Python (pip, anaconda, deb, rpm, from source, what is a virtualenv ...), this is very important usually.
+*  How did you install Nuitka and Python (pip, anaconda, deb, rpm, from source, what is the virtualenv ...), this is very important usually.
-*  If possible please supply a [Short, Self Contained, Correct, Example](http://sscce.org/) that demonstrates the issue i.e a small piece of code which reproduces the issue and can be run with out any other (or as few as possible) external dependencies.
+*  If possible please supply a [Short, Self Contained, Correct, Example](http://sscce.org/) that demonstrates the issue i.e. a small piece of code which reproduces the issue and can be run without any other (or as few as possible) external dependencies.
 *  If this is a regression (used to work in an earlier version of Nuitka), please note what you know about that.